tswinb/osm-hospitals-dlh/README.md

 # UK Hospital Geospatial Data Lakehouse

-This repository extracts center points (among other attributes) for UK hospitals from OpenStreetMaps Overpass API, saves the results as geoJSON to a MinIO bronze layer, and then transforms the results into GeoParquet in a MinIO silver layer using dbt-duckdb.
-Orchestration takes place using the Airflow DAG `load_hospitals`.
+This repository extracts the location of all UK hospitals (represented as the geometrical center), among other attributes provided by the OpenStreetMaps Overpass API.
+The Airflow DAG `load_hospitals` saves the results as geoJSON to a MinIO bronze layer, and then transforms the results into GeoParquet in a MinIO silver layer using dbt-duckdb.

 ## Setup